 The issue is not whether or not the other 9 lepers were being obedient and going to the priest.
 Not all that seems to be obedience is actually obedience.
 Those who go through the motions of obedience may not being obeying with the right attitude or for the right reason.
 It was the lepers alone who stood to benefit from the “obedience”.
 Was it then truly obedience to those whose hearts were not right?
 Remember Naaman, the Syrian general with leprosy was told by Elijah to bathe in the muddy Jordan 7 times (presumably once a day for 7 days).
 This proud, wealthy, powerful man was insulted, knowing there were far-cleaner waters back in his own country, proceeding from the mountains where the rivers originated.
 He was about to leave, when his faithful servant smoothed his feathers and suggested he humble himself and do it.
 They had travelled so far.
 He was desperate.
 No one else had offered any hope.
 It was free.
 They were already there.
 What was there to lose?
 Naaman reconsidered and was healed.
 The true test of obedience is not doing something that you are told when it is something that you want to do (like telling your child, “I order you to eat that hot fudge banana split Sundae right now!”).
 The true test of obedience is doing what you are told to do, even when it is something that you don’t want to do, but doing it with the right heart attitude as if it is something that you want to do (that is, scrubbing out the garbage cans as joyfully as if you were eating that ice-cream Sundae).

 So the lepers merely going to the priest was not the actual act of obedience.
-The true demonstration of obedience was determined by their heart motive in what they were doing—which was demonstrated by what they did after they were healed.
+The true demonstration of obedience was determined by their heart’s response to the love and mercy and grace that was shown to them—which was demonstrated by what they did after they were healed.
 Those who did not return to give thanks, went to the priest for themselves and thus it was not obedience.
 The one who returned to thank Christ had gone to the priest in obedience to Christ, which was demonstrated by his return.
 My dad raised me to realize that once given a command and you complete the task, you are to report back for inspection and possible further orders.
 Such is unheard of today, therefore, most people are in ignorance concerning what obedience is.
 Servants are not “free agents”; they are to ever be waiting on their master.
 This one leper realized, on some level, this basic truth.
 His life was not his own.

 [* In Peter’s vision (which had nothing to do with abolishing God’s dietary laws; see my, So, You Call Yourself A Christian...)
 God declared, “Call not thou unclean that which I have cleansed”.
 This was in reference to the Israelites of the dispersion (the so-called “Gentiles” in such passages); not alien peoples (because that would violate what God commanded and that would contradict prophecy).
 Similarly, we ought not to call “clean” that which God has not cleansed and which He has no intention of cleansing.
 God said that He put a difference between clean and unclean peoples, even as He did clean and unclean animals.
 These identities never change.
 God is Sovereign.
 God is True.
 God is Immutable.
 God is Holy.
 God demands Justice according to His Decrees; not sinful man’s emotional notions of how God should have differently ordered His universe.]